Benefits for Beginners

-Technically, employers do not need a broker to offer benefits, however, we highly encourage employers to partner with a broker.
 Benefits are extremely complex and require keen attention to detail, significant time commitment, industry knowledge, and compliance expertise.
-A broker will help it’s employer clients to select the best benefits packages for their unique needs and guide that employer through open enrollment, billing, and problem resolution.
+A broker will help clients select the best benefits packages for their unique needs and guide that employer through open enrollment, billing, and problem resolution.

 How to Choose a Broker

 Choosing a health insurance broker is a tedious task.
-You want a broker who is helpful in keeping your benefits spend down without sacrificing any benefits that help you with employee recruitment and retention.
-Guess what?
-There are brokers who care about your business and your employees just as much as you do!
+You want a broker that can keep your benefits spend down without sacrificing any offerings that help you recruit and retain employees.
+The good news?
+There are brokers who care about your business and your employees just as much as you do.

 Here are some tips that you can follow to make sure you’re choosing the right broker: